 The jail in Napa County is located about an hour north of San Francisco.
-The address and phone number are:

 Below, you will find detailed information pertaining to policies at the Napa Jail.
 This information is provided by California criminal defense lawyers for the benefit of detainees and their loved ones.
 Topics covered include:

 - 2. Bail Bonding Information